Illinois Compiled Statutes

 (from Ch.
 38, par.
 83-3.1)

-(a) The Department of State Police shall provide
+(a) The Illinois State Police shall provide

 a dial up telephone system or utilize other existing technology which shall be used by any federally licensed